ValeriaReveles/Portfolio/README.md

 I am a full stack web developer based in San Antonio, Texas with a passion for bringing people's ideas to life via code!

-I like to combing clean and efficient code with creative UI/UX designs in order to deliver intuitive, secure, and innovative experiences to clients.
+I like to combine clean and efficient code with creative UI/UX designs in order to deliver intuitive, secure, and innovative experiences to clients.

 Check out the live site here: [Portfolio](valeriareveles.github.io)

-# ValeriaReveles.github.io
+# Portfolio